 where L is the length of the content information, ti is the i-th term in the information, and eti is the word embedding of ti.

 For the information represented in a word sequence, we apply text_inception, proposed in our previous work [], to its feature extraction.
 The method first parallels stacked convolution layers to extract local patterns in the word sequence, and then employs a global average pooling (GAP) layer to emphasize important features.
 Finally, an MLP is used to perform a non-linear transformation on the features.
-This process can be simply written as
+The process to get the representation of the word sequence information, vseq, can be simply written as

-vseq=text_inception(E),

-where vseq denotes the representation extracted from word sequence information.
+vseq=text_inception(E).

 For the content information in the form of a separate word set, there is no order among its multiple terms, which makes text_inception inapplicable.
-Instead, we retrieve and average the embedding of each term to get a fixed-length representation of the information:
+Instead, we retrieve and average the embedding of each term to get a fixed-length representation of the information, vset:

 vset=averageeT1….eTi …eTx ,